How to Use Screw Extractor: A Comprehensive Guide

 3. Appropriate Head Type:

-• Select screws with head types that match your tools (e.g., Phillips, flathead, Torx).
-This ensures a proper fit and reduces the risk of stripping.
+• Select screws with head types that match your tools (e.g., Phillips, flathead, Torx) to ensure a proper fit and reduce stripping risk.

 Proper Installation Techniques

-Using correct installation techniques can prevent many common issues:
+Employing correct installation techniques can help prevent many common issues:

 1. Pre-Drill Pilot Holes:

-• Pre-drill pilot holes to guide the screws and reduce the risk of splitting the material.
-The pilot hole should be slightly smaller than the screw diameter.
+• Pre-drill pilot holes to reduce the risk of splitting materials, ensuring the hole is slightly smaller than the screw diameter.

 2. Use the Right Tools: